leabanovac224055/leabanovac224055.github.io/_posts/2024-09-17-project-7 copy.markdown

 ---
-title: Smart Parking App Prototype for Breda
+title: FreshCheck – AI-Powered Food Spoilage Detection App
-subtitle: Data-Driven Parking Optimization Prototype
+subtitle: Assisting Elderly Users with Food Safety
 layout: default
 modal-id: 7
 date: 2024-09-17
 img: parking.png
 thumbnail: parking_thumbnail.png
 alt: image-alt
-project-date: June 2023
+project-date: April 2023
-client: Breda Municipality
+client: University Project
-category: Data Science & AI
+category: AI & Machine Learning
-description:  I contributed to the development of a smart parking app prototype aimed at reducing parking congestion in Breda.
-The app, built using Proto.io, features dynamic pricing, GPS navigation to parking spots, and real-time availability tracking.
-My contributions spanned exploratory data analysis using Python and SQL as well as designing and building the app prototype.
-The app prototype was built to optimize parking resources and improve the user experience for both tourists and residents.
+description: I developed an AI-powered food spoilage detection app prototype designed to help elderly people determine whether food, particularly bread, is spoiled or safe to eat.
+The app uses a CNN model for image classification and includes reminders to consume food before expiration.
+The project involved market research, dataset analysis, model development using Python and Keras, and designing a user-friendly prototype in Proto.io.
+User testing and feedback were incorporated to enhance usability and ensure continuous learning by allowing users to label the images and improve the model's performance over time.

 ---